remix-run/react-router/docs/getting-started/concepts.md

 ## Data Access

 Finally, an application is going to want to ask React Router for a few pieces of information in order to build out the full UI.
-For this, React Router has a pile of hooks
+For this, React Router has a pile of hooks:

 ```js
 let location = useLocation();